Office: Raubinger 451

 Position: Assistant Professor

-Prof. Siddique’s current research interests include sexual violence and victimization, long-term crime trends, gender/race/ethnicity and crime, and terrorism and national security.
+Prof. Siddique’s current research interests include sexual violence and victimization, gender/race/ethnicity and crime/criminal justice, long term crime trends, and terrorism and national security.
+She currently teaches courses in criminal justice, criminology, research methods, and data analysis.